univention/ucsschool-id-connector/docs/admin.rst

 |UCR|
-   The |UCR| (**UCR**) stores configuration variables and settings to run the system, and creates and changes actual linux configuration files as configured by these variables upon setting said variables.
+   The |UCR| (**UCR**) stores configuration variables and settings to run the system, and creates and changes actual Linux configuration files as configured by these variables upon setting said variables.

    You need to be able to: